Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

 4. Practice your cornering

-5. Learn how to negotiate over/understeer
+5. Learn how to negotiate oversteer/understeer

 5 Tips For Driving A High-Performance Car

-1. Get Out on A Track
+1. Get Out On A Track

 Do It If You Get The Chance

-Essentially, getting a shot on the track will allow you to go faster than you would on the normal roads, without fear of oncoming traffic or other obstacles getting in your way.
+Essentially, getting a shot on the track will allow you to go faster than you would on normal roads, without fear of oncoming traffic or other obstacles getting in your way.
 Obviously, you have to be sensible, but we won’t go into the characteristics of common sense driving in this article.
-You can use the racetrack as a sandbox to learn how to get the most out of your car.
+You can use the racetrack as a sort of sandbox to learn how to get the most out of your car.

 Learn The Limits Of Your Car